 History

 Given the location of the municipality, along the main (and originally Roman) road between Aachen and Maastricht, Vaals observed many armies passing by.
-During the war against the Spanish occupation, in 1568, the armed forces of William of Orange passed through Vaals and looted St. Pauls Church.
+During the Dutch Revolt against Spanish overlordship in 1568, the armed forces of William of Orange passed through Vaals and looted St. Pauls Church.

 In 1661 Vaals became part of the Republic of the United Netherlands.
 Many wealthy citizens moved to Vaals and turned it into a flourishing industrial hub.
 One prominent industrial family were the Von Clermonts, who moved from Aachen to Vaals in 1761 and established a large linen factory, with clientèle in Prussia, Belgium, Austria, Poland and even Russia.
 In 1717, Tsar Peter the Great visited the Von Clermonts.
 In 1803, Napoleon Bonaparte, Emperor of France, and his wife Josephine de Beauharnais visited Vaals and stayed in Bloemendal Castle, one of the outhouses of the Von Clermont family.

-During the Conference of Vienna, Aachen was assigned to Prussia and Vaals to the Kingdom of the Netherlands.
+During the Conference of Vienna, Aachen was a part of Prussia and Vaals to the Kingdom of the Netherlands.
 Upon the Belgian declaration of independence in 1830, Vaals was Belgian claimed territory until it was reassigned to the Kingdom of the Netherlands in 1839.
-As a result, the four national boundaries of Prussia, Belgium, the Netherlands and the Neutral Territory of Moresnet, met near Vaals until Moresnet was absorbed into Belgium in 1919 and the current 3 countries point remained.
+As a result, the four national boundaries of Prussia, Belgium, the Netherlands and the Neutral Territory of Moresnet, met near Vaals until Moresnet was absorbed into Belgium in 1919 and the current three countries point remained.

 After 1840

-Owing to increased competition and the political closure of the German and Belgian regio to Vaals, industrial activity went down after 1840.
+[edit]Owing to increased competition and the political closure of the German and Belgian regio to Vaals, industrial activity went down after 1840.
 Vaals turned from a wealthy industrial town into a leisure and holiday destination for the citizens of Aachen.
-Its casino's in this time made it a Monte Carlo like destination for the well-to-do of the surrounding regions.
-Germans referred to the town as the "Vaalser Paradies".
-To stimulate industry and tourism, a tram was installed in 1922 from Aachen, via Vaals to Wijlre, which was expanded to Maastricht in 1924.
-This prestigious and costly project was not very successful, as the tram ran no more than 13 years.
+Its casinos in this time made it a Monte Carlo-like destination for the well-to-do of the surrounding regions.
+Germans referred to the town as the "Vaalser Paradies" (Vaals Paradise).
+To stimulate industry and tourism, a tram connecting from Aachen started operation in 1889, and was extended in 1922 to Wijlre, which not long after was expanded to Maastricht.
+This extension on the Dutch side of the border was a prestigious and costly project was turned out being not very successful, as the tram's complete route was used for only 13 years, though the route between Aachen and the Vaals border was operated until 1974.

 Get in